Secondary storage

 qvm-prefs <appvmname_based_on_old_template> template <new_template_name>

-Assuming the secondary hard disk is at /dev/sdb (it will be completely erased), you can set it up for encryption by doing in a dom0 terminal (use the same passphrase as the main Qubes disk to avoid a second password prompt at boot):
+Assuming the secondary hard disk is at /dev/sdb , you can encrypt the drive as follows.
+Note that the drive contents will be completely erased, In a dom0 terminal run this command - use the same passphrase as the main Qubes disk to avoid a second password prompt at boot:

 sudo blkid /dev/sdb

-Note the device’s UUID (in this example “b209…”), we will use it as its luks name for auto-mounting at boot, by doing:
+Note the device’s UUID (in this example “b209…”), we will use it as its luks name for auto-mounting at boot, by editing /etc/crypttab

-And adding this line (change both “b209…” for your device’s UUID from blkid) to crypttab:
+, and adding this line to crypttab (replacing both “b209…” entries with your device’s UUID taken from blkid) :

 luks-b20975aa-8318-433d-8508-6c23982c6cde UUID=b20975aa-8318-433d-8508-6c23982c6cde none

-Reboot the computer so the new luks device appears at /dev/mapper/luks-b209… and we can then create its pool, by doing this on a dom0 terminal (substitute the b209… UUIDs with yours):
+Reboot the computer so the new luks device appears at /dev/mapper/luks-b209… You can then create the new pool by running this command in a dom0 terminal (substitute the b209… UUIDs with your UID):

 sudo pvcreate /dev/mapper/luks-b20975aa-8318-433d-8508-6c23982c6cde